All Episodes

 The students are supposed to learn this hate and then leave campus and go tear society down or what have you.

-And the students are finally figured out.
+And the students are finally figured out, why wait?

 We can get what we want now.

-these people are as intimidatable as anybody else is.
+These people are as intimidatable as anybody else is.

 In fact, probably easier to intimidate a major American university than it is a major American corporation.